Cream Cheese Swirl Pumpkin Bundt Cake

 I am all about minimizing dishes in the kitchen, so one of my favorite things about this cake is reusing the mixing bowl.
 Beat together the cream cheese swirl ingredients, transfer to another bowl, and then mix the batter for the cake.
 If you have a stand mixer with one bowl, no need to wash in between.
 Winner!

 The cake itself is simple: a standard oil-based cake, with pumpkin added into the batter.
-You could whisk this by hand, but I always like to use a mixer (stand or hand mixer) to ensure the pumpkin is fully incorporated really well.
+You could whisk this by hand, but I always like to use a mixer (stand or hand mixer) to ensure the pumpkin is fully incorporated in the batter.

 To get the swirl to run through the middle of the cake, pour in half the batter, spread the cheesecake layer across the batter with a knife, and scoop in the rest of the batter.